 - Extemporize: to improvise

-- Excuse: to forgive or remove blame from or to justify or make an apology for
+- Excuse: to forgive, remove blame from, justify, or make an apology for

 - Execute: to carry out or perform